BlackBoxDotArt/FunToken-rs/README.md

 Based on Mintable Fungible Token for Rainbow Bridge: https://github.com/near/rainbow-bridge-rs/tree/master/mintable-fungible-token

-This contract will implement $NMT (Near $MENTA) the token of Hackumenta - A full Art Fair organized peer to peer and funded through a token sale.
+This contract implementa $NMT (Near $MENTA) the token of Hackumenta - A full Art Fair organized peer to peer and funded through a token sale.

 Every interaction with $MENTA (mint, burn, transfer) will microfund the Hackumenta Pool for the Art Fair.